DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 The analysis performed shows that AML indicators are bringing down the IEF averages for most countries around the world, and this is a concerning issue.

-Financial Freedom poses the biggest barrier for the highest risk AML countries, and may suggest that these countries have poor banking efficiency and that illicit financing is more prevalent.
+Financial Freedom poses the biggest barrier for the highest risk countries, and may suggest that these countries have poor banking efficiency and that illicit financing is more prevalent.

 Countries that perform well above the IEF average but below the AML average have major shortcomings in judicial effectiveness, and suggests regulatory procedures and AML legislation is severely lacking.
 However, as these countries perform good overall on the IEF, it offers scope and encouragement that AML measures can be improved.